nikipoatgit/ussoi_camfeed/README.md

 # USSOI CAMfeed

-> Note: API requests are not authenticated.` yet to implement `
+- Note: API requests are not authenticated.` yet to implement `

+> **⚠️ Important Note:**
+> *  See https://github.com/nikipoatgit/ussoi_camfeed for Android Client
-*  See https://github.com/nikipoatgit/ussoi_camfeed for Host Implementation.
+> *  See https://github.com/nikipoatgit/GCS_For_USSOI for Host Implementation

+#### Future Updates
+* ability to add turn server and self host one on (tcp only if tunnel don't support udp )
+* Basic authentication
+* api access based on role
+* MSE + Websocket (this will take time as i have to build it from scratch )

 ## 📑 Table of Contents